unipartdigital/udes-open/addons/udes_stock/README.md

 Physical packages of products.
 They can be used to represent parcels sent to customers, a pallet of products sent from a supplier, a tote used to pick products so they can be sent, or any combination of the above.

 Additional Details:
-- Change _description to o780 mikyl8"Package"
+- Change _description to "Package"
 - Additionally Inherits from: mixin.stock.model

 | Field Name | Description             | Value |